TonyIvchenko/playground/src/counterpoint/README.md

 Then open `http://127.0.0.1:8080`.

-## What It Does

-- Takes one pasted point of view.
-- Builds the strongest opposing case in the browser.
-- Generates likely attack lines, trap questions, weak spots, and phrases to avoid.
-- Produces prep notes so you can stress-test your side before a real conversation.

-## Notes
+## Key Caveats

-- First run downloads a small browser text model.
+- first run downloads a small browser text model
-- If the model cannot load, the app falls back to heuristic counterargument templates.
+- if the model cannot load, the app falls back to heuristic templates
-- Short, clear positions work better than dumping long reports.
+- short, clear positions work better than dumping long reports